FrancoMelandri/yase/src/local/README.md

 ```

 The application stack is up and running on your local machine so you can try to perform some request in order to check the functionalities.

+The entry point is the web application running at http://localhost:8080

+You can also call directly the core service (**yase-core**) at the address http://localhost:9000 and the storage service (**yase-storage**) at the address http://localhost:9001